cloudify-cosmo/claw/docs/scripts.rst

 aspects and utils of a Cloudify manager environment, specified by ``CONFIGURATION_NAME``.

-To use the ``cosmo`` object, add the following like to the script imports:
+To use the ``cosmo`` object, add the following to the script imports:

     .. code-block:: python